 4. Sign up with CatalogChoice

-To take advantage of CatalogChoice’s services, you have to sign up through its website, but the nonprofit aims to make the rest of the process easy.
+To take advantage of CatalogChoice’s services, you have to register with its website, but the nonprofit aims to make the rest of the process easy.
 As its website explains:

 “Gather the unwanted catalogs and other junk mail that clutter your home or office.
 Search for the sender, and submit the opt-out request.
 We’ll take it from there, acting on your behalf to complete your opt-outs while protecting your consumer rights.”